 Q1.
 What is fluoride?

-Fluoride is an abundant naturally-occurring element found in rocks, soil, and fresh and ocean water.
+Fluoride is a naturally-occurring element found abundantly in rocks, soil, and fresh and ocean water.
 When fluoride is present in drinking water at optimal levels, it has been shown to promote oral health by preventing tooth decay.
 Fluoride is a mineral that is commonly found in the environment.
 Fluoride reaches water sources by leaching from soil and rocks.

 Q2.
 Why is Valley Water fluoridating its water supplies?